 Some of the common ones that I get from myself and people around me: my parents fuck me up, I’m just born like that naturally.
 I mean, it’s society’s fault, all women are haters.
 It’s easy to blame something and be angry at someone or something, paint yourself a victim than to take responsibility for something in your life.

 When I started improving my dating life, on some nights, I’m completely avoid about social situations by convincing myself that I don’t care.
 I somehow convinced myself that I don’t want/need to talk to girls and I’m perfectly cool about it.
-Yeah right Marcus, you’re full of crap, you’ve been talking about this the whole week, now that you’re in the club you’re not going to talk to a single girl?
+Yeah right Marcus, you are full of crap, you have been talking about this whole approaching girls fearlessly thing the entire week, now that you’re in the club you are not going to talk to a single girl?

-There’s nothing wrong to get a more insightful perspective on how to approach a girl, how to write a press release, how to build a business.
+There’s nothing wrong to get a more insightful perspective on how to better attract women or build a business.
 However, if you find yourself reading one book after another without doing anything about, then you’re probably using knowledge as an excuse.

 Sometimes, behind these defense mechanisms are emotional truths and realities that we’re out of touch with.
 The trick here is spotting the excuses you give yourself, and acting despite these excuses.